Maryknoll

-Maryknoll is a Catholic non-profit mission movement consisting of four organizations.
-Together, they work as missioners around the world as Lay People, Priests, Brothers and Sisters.
+Maryknoll is a Catholic missionary movement consisting of four organizations.
+Together, as lay people, priests, religious brothers and religious sisters, they work as missioners around the world.

 Mary's Knoll to Maryknoll

-In 1912, the Catholic Foreign Mission Society of America set their headquarters in Ossining, New York, on top of a hill they called "Mary's Knoll", the first house in Hawthorne, New York, being too small.
+In 1912, the Catholic Foreign Mission Society of America established their headquarters in Ossining, New York, on top of a hill they called "Mary's Knoll", their first house in Hawthorne, New York, being too small.
 Eventually, this was shortened to "Maryknoll".
-The Maryknoll Society was the first Catholic missionary society in the United States; up until then the United States was considered mission territory.
+The Maryknoll Society was the first Catholic missionary society in the United States; until then the United States was considered mission territory.
 The Maryknoll Mission Center and Museum is located in Ossining.

 Maryknoll has its own Post Office and zip code (10545).
 In 1921 Katherine Slattery (Sr. Margaret Mary), who had previously worked for the Postal Service, opened the first U.S. Post Office at Maryknoll and became its first Postmistress.

 The Maryknoll

-The Maryknoll Society, aka, the Maryknoll Fathers and Brothers, was founded in 1911 for those men who desired entering the Religious Life.
+The Maryknoll Society, also known as the Maryknoll Fathers and Brothers, was founded in 1911 for those men who desired entering the Religious Life.
+Their members take an oath, similar to a religious vow.

-The Maryknoll Sisters was founded in 1912 for women who wanted to enter religious life and maintain the Maryknoll Missioner's charism.
+The Maryknoll Sisters were founded in 1912 for women who wanted to enter religious life and maintain the Maryknoll Missioner's charism.

 The Maryknoll Lay Missioners, often shortened to MKLM, began as a collaborative ministry between the Fathers and Brothers and the Sisters in 1974.
 MKLM became its own organization within the Maryknoll family in 1994.
 It is for those individuals and families who wish to serve in mission around the world, serving those less fortunate or on the margins.

 The Maryknoll Affiliates, are a Maryknoll organization for those who are not called to mission, but have an appreciation of the Maryknoll charism or spirituality.
 They meet around the world in regional chapters.